Marketing Your Program

 Compelling photos and other media content that highlights your success in the cafeteria will enhance your marketing communications.
 Always plan to capture special events and even daily operations so that you can feature them in social media, newsletters, and promotional materials.
 Kids trying a new vegetable or planting their first seed are priceless moments that embody the excitement and significance of your work.

-Note: If you plan to share any pictures, videos, etc. that include images of people, proper measures should be taken to acquire permission from guardians of students as well as any adults featured in the images.
+Note: If you plan to share anything. that includes images of people, you must acquire permission from guardians of students as well as any adults featured in the images.
 Most districts have media policies in place for this, so check with your administration on what procedures to follow.

 Funding and Partnerships

-Finding the monetary resources for marketing outreach isn’t as difficult as you might think.
+Finding funds for marketing outreach can be a bit tricky, but definitely possible.
 Grant funds and fundraising—with the sole intent of marketing and educating the community about your school lunch program—are becoming more and more prevalent in the K-12 arena.
 Don’t miss out on these opportunities.
 This includes creating partnerships with community foundations, state departments, and local businesses that share your values in order to pool resources and increase your rate of success.